carpentries-incubator/geospatial-python/_episodes/10-zonal-statistics.md

 ~~~
 {: .output}

-This generates a list of the shapely geometries from the `geometry` column, and the unique field ID from the `gewascode` column in the `fields_cropped` geodataframe.
+This generates a list of the shapely geometries from the `geometry` column, and the unique field ID from the `gewascode` column in the `field_to_raster_crs` geodataframe.

 We can now rasterize our vector data using `rasterio.features.rasterize`: